2

 Features

-10.1″ touchscreen console- the updated E35 comes with a 10″ touchscreen console which makes it easy to see all your stats and choose all your workouts and it comes with some built-in apps as well.
+10.1″ touchscreen console- the updated E35 comes with a 10″ touchscreen console which makes it easy to see all your stats and choose all your workouts and it comes with some extra fun features too.

-Screen mirroring- one of the coolest features this console offers is screen mirroring, which allows you to see anything from your phone on the console.
+Screen mirroring- another cool feature this console offers is screen mirroring, which allows you to see anything from your phone on the console.
 With screen mirroring, you can access any app you want from your phone and see it on the E35.

-Built-in workouts- it also comes with several built-in workout profiles, including a couple fitness tests to see how you stack up.
+Built-in workouts- it also comes with several built-in workout profiles, including popular fitness tests to see how you stack up.

 Custom designed pedals- Sole partners with a physical therapist to design their pedals.
 The result is a large (15″) pedal that has a 2° inward slope in order to reduce ankle and knee discomfort.
 The pedals are also adjustable, giving the ability to choose between 3 different positions based on your preferences.